Betta Friends – The Aquatic Snail

 I have heard many times over that bettas should always remain in a tank by themselves.
 Even though I do have bettas that are alone – I have owned several bettas that did well in a community tank.
 Of course, just as some humans get along well with others – some do not.
 You just need to know your betta’s personality and see if he would be a good community asset.

-Note: female bettas generally are very communal and enjoy being in a tank with other fish.
+Note: female bettas generally are very communal and enjoy being in a tank with other fish and aquatic snails.

-As with any fish, your betta might not like his new friend so you want to be sure you have something to do with the friend in case they turn out to be enemies (and I’m not talking flush!).
+As with any fish, your betta might not like his new friend, Aquatic Snails, so you want to be sure you have something to do with the friend in case they turn out to be enemies (and I’m not talking flush!).
 See if the store where you purchased the friend will allow a return or have another tank ready.

 The Aquatic Snail